Shelby Mustang: 2012 Limited Edition

 Full details on the 2012 Shelby GT500 Super Snake were revealed at the New York Auto Show.
 The package included a unique fiberglass hood featuring the iconic Shelby design and pins, a new Borla exhaust system, the Shelby signature Super Snake stripes that come in either matte black or matte white, and "Super Snake" vehicle badges.
-An official Shelby CSM interior plate and "Shelby" lettering across the rear deck lid allowed the GT500 to be fully recognizable as a Shelby vehicle, while a set of Shelby designed 20" Alcoa wheels that came with a choice of either durabright or anthracite finished off the exterior look.
+An official Shelby CSM interior plate and "Shelby" lettering across the rear deck lid allowed the GT500 to be fully recognizable as a Shelby vehicle, while a set of Shelby designed 20-inch Alcoa wheels that came with a choice of either durabright or anthracite finished off the exterior look.

 The interior also included Shelby signature embroidered headrests and floor mats, along with other Shelby designed components.
 These signatures could also be applied to optional two-tone leather.

 The 2012 Limited Edition Super Snake produces 750 hp and 590 lbft of torque from its 5.4 L supercharged V8 engine.
 The power can be taken up to 800 hp with the optional upgrade.
 The engine is mated to a six-speed manual transmission with 3.73:1 rear axle ratio and short-throw shifter.
-The car uses forged Shelby/Baer brakes with 6 piston calipers and cross drilled/vented rotors.
+The car uses forged Shelby/Baer brakes with 6-piston calipers and cross drilled/vented rotors.